pointfeev/CreamInstaller/README.md

 5. **CAREFULLY** select which games' DLCs you wish to unlock. *SmokeAPI and ScreamAPI are not tested for every game!*
 6. Click the **Generate and Install** button.
 7. Click the **OK** button to close the program.
-8. If SmokeAPI or ScreamAPI don't work for any of the games you installed them on, simply go back to step 5 and select what games you wish you **revert** changes to, and instead click the **Uninstall** button this time.
+8. If SmokeAPI or ScreamAPI cause problems with any of the games you installed them on, simply go back to step 5 and select what games you wish you **revert** changes to, and instead click the **Uninstall** button this time.

 ---
 ##### Bugs/Crashes/Issues:
-All bugs, crashes, and other issues should be referred to the [GitHub Issues](https://github.com/pointfeev/CreamInstaller/issues) page!
+For reliable and quick assistance, all bugs, crashes and other issues should be referred to the [GitHub Issues](https://github.com/pointfeev/CreamInstaller/issues) page!

 ---
 ##### More Information: